-Currently, there is a shortage of semiconductors in the automotive industry.
-As semiconductor demand elsewhere in the economy has increased over the past few years, automotive OEMs and other suppliers have not been able to secure an adequate supply and as a result have reduced production of some automobile models and/or eliminated certain features (some of which may be added later), which in turn has reduced our sale of products.
-Consumer demand remains strong, but the semiconductor shortage has caused new vehicle inventories to remain near historically low levels.
+The shortage of semiconductors continues to improve across the automotive industry, with supply in North America and Europe improving significantly and shortages now mostly focused on Asia, particularly in China.
+OEMs and suppliers have been challenged to source an adequate supply and as a result have reduced production of some models and/or eliminated the availability of certain features which negatively impacted our sale of products.
+Overall OEM production levels are improving, increasing vehicle inventories from recent historical lows.
 Our Automotive Group uses the semiconductors in seat comfort products, and to a lesser extent in motors and actuators.
 Although our Automotive Group has been able to obtain an adequate supply of semiconductors, we are dependent on our suppliers to deliver these semiconductors in accordance with our production schedule.
 A shortage of the semiconductors, either to us, the automotive OEMs, or our suppliers, can disrupt our operations and our ability to deliver products to our customers.
 If we, our customers, or our suppliers cannot secure an adequate supply of semiconductors, this may negatively impact our sales, earnings, and financial condition.